2024 Fellows

 Mindes will design a regional housing survey based on his work with the NCR Housing Working Group, led by Lisa Bates of Iowa State University Extension and Outreach.
 The group’s regular virtual meetings offer an opportunity to identify critical issues relating to housing and related topics in the region.
 Survey development will commence during Spring 2024 with the assistance of an undergraduate student researcher.
 It will be pre-tested in the undergraduate methods course Mindes teaches that semester.
 The survey will be finalized in Summer 2024 and distributed in Fall 2024.
 Mindes will create reports based on his analysis of the survey.

-NCRCRD accepts Fellow proposals on a rolling basis throughout the year and encourage others to submit projects.
+NCRCRD accepts Fellow proposals on a rolling basis throughout the year and encourages others to submit projects.
 If interested, please read the Fellow proposal guidelines (PDF): https://ncrcrd.ag.purdue.edu/wp-content/uploads/2023/09/NCRCRD-Fellow-RFP-2024.pdf.

 2023 Fellow